BhargaviGangoor/Dual-Trigger-QTK-/README.md

         │
         ▼
-Recovery path: device must clear BOTH (a) reconnect check AND (b) R(d,t) drop below θ_R before shares are reconstructed and device rejoins normally
+Recovery path: device must clear BOTH (a) reconnect check AND (b) R(d,t) drop

+**Key design principle:** you are NOT replacing QTK's crypto.
+You are ADDING a second, ML-driven trigger condition alongside their original epoch-based one.
+This is important for your security argument (see below). below θ_R before shares are reconstructed and device rejoins normally
 ```